Longbow405/Bootstrap_My_BlackArch/README.md

 Follow the arch linux wiki at https://wiki.archlinux.org/title/archinstall.
 4. Configure the arch install as needed.
 At the profile section, select desktop -> xfce4 for the defaults in this script.
-5. When the install finishes, run the script in the newly installed, reboot into
-6. the new desktop environment and run the script.
+5. When the install finishes, reboot into the new desktop environment and run the script.

 THE SCRIPT MUST BE RUN AS SUDO.